randyrossi/vicii-kawari/README.md

     xrandr --output DP-1 --mode my50hzmode

 ## What chip models can this replace?
-The 'Full' and 'Mini' models can replace the 6567R8(NTSC),6567R56A(NTSC),6569R3(PAL-B),6569R1(PAL-B) models.
+The 'Large' and 'Mini' models can replace the 6567R8(NTSC),6567R56A(NTSC),6569R3(PAL-B),6569R1(PAL-B) models.
 They can assume the functionality of either video standard with a simple configuration change followed by a cold boot.
 This means your C64 can be both an NTSC and PAL machine.
 (PAL-N / PAL-M are not supported but it can be added with some hardware modifications.)
 The 'POV' model cannot behave as 'old' chip models (R56A/R1) and are fixed to either a 6567R8 or 6569R3.

 ## Will this work in C64-C (short board) models?
 It will function if plugged into a C64-C 'short' board.
 The VDD pin is not connected so there is no voltage compatibility issue like with the real 8562/8565 models.
 Keep in mind that the board will behave as a 6567/6569 even when replacing a 8562/8565 (the differences are minor).